franleplant/nosleepjavascript-blog/content/blog/redux-data-fetching-antipattern/index.md

 ## The usage problem

-Let's say that most intelligent developer writes all the data fetching boilerplate, we still have a fundamental problem which is: **the decoupling of the triggering of http calls (the action) and the reading of the result (the state)**:
+Let's say that the most intelligent developer writes all the data fetching boilerplate, we still have a fundamental problem which is: **the decoupling of the triggering of http calls (the action) and the reading of the result (the state)**: